a-r-t/SER-225-Game-Platformer/docs/HowToUseThisSite/how-to-use-this-site.md

 Each page of the website has an associated `.md` (markdown) file inside the `docs` folder.
 It's just a matter of finding the correct one for the page to edit and then actually changing the text to update the site.
 Only changes to the `master` branch will be applied to the website.

-If you forked this repo and want GitHub to create a new web page for your version of the game, you need to go to the repo Settings, go to the
-GitHub Pages section, and set the source to point to the `docs` folder instead of `none`.
+If you forked this repo and want GitHub to create a new web page for your version of the game (that will not conflict with this existing website), you need to go to your GitHub repo's Settings, go to the GitHub Pages section, and set the source to point to the `docs` folder instead of `none`.
 That setting should also tell you the new url that will lead to your project's site, which will be separate from mine.